10.000 Nights of Thunder: Chart performance

 "10.000 Nights of Thunder" peaked in Denmark at number one, where it stayed for one week.
 In the United Kingdom, the song entered at number 23 on downloads alone, then climbed to number 16 once the physical single was released.
-On 27 July 2008, the song moved up four places from number 40 to number 36 before dropping out of the top 40.
+On 27 July 2008, the song moved up four places from number 40 to number 36 before dropping out of the top 40 two weeks later.